aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ```

 ### Debugging With GDB
 When trying to debug a failing test case, it is often useful to use a debugger like `gdb`.
-To do this, first make sure that the tests and s2n are compiled with debug information.
-This can be done by setting the CMAKE_BUILD_TYPE to DEBUG.
-Alternately, you can set the build type to R.
+First make sure that the tests and s2n are compiled with debug information.
+This can be done by setting the `CMAKE_BUILD_TYPE` to `DEBUG`.
+Alternatively, you can set the build type to `RelWithDebInfo` to get a release build with debug info included.
 ```
 # generate the build configuration with debug symbols enabled
 cmake . \